sviatoslav-hr/tanks1990/GAME.md

 (The seed should be stored in the query string of the URL, so the game could be shared with the same seed.)

 Each level is basically a closed room with a bunch of enemies inside.
-There is a limited number of rooms.
+Since we have measure the completion time, there is a limited and fixed number of rooms.
 Enemies start to spawn as soon as player enters the room.
 Last room should contain a "final boss".
 There should be something fun after beating the final boss.